ComedicChimera/chai-lang.dev/content/startup_guide/chapter10.md

     interf for ImageResult is SearchResult of
         func get_link() string => this.link

-Now, let's see we wanted to define a function that would make a query and give us the first result the fits some parameters.
+Now, let's say we wanted to define a function that would make a query and give us the first result the fits some parameters.
 For our example, we will say that the only parameter is whether or not to allow image results.